Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Acknowledgements

 \section{Acknowledgements}

-This work is partially supported by grants R03MH128634 (PI Nguyen), R01MH115487 (PI Stuart) and U24OD023382 (PI Jacobson) from the National Institutes of Health, and N00014-21-1-2820 (PIs Ogburn and Shpitser) from the Office of Naval Research.
-The first author thanks Drs.
-Ilya Shpitser, Bonnie Smith and Razieh Nabi for helpful discussions about influence functions, and Drs.
-Constantine Frangakis and Scott Zeger for thought-provoking comments at an early presentation of this work.
+This work is partially supported by grants R03MH128634, R01MH115487 and U24OD023382 from the National Institutes of Health, and N00014-21-1-2820 from the Office of Naval Research.
+The quality of the work and the clarity of its presentation have been improved thanks to feedback from anonymous reviewers.
+TQN thanks Drs.~Ilya Shpitser, Bonnie Smith and Razieh Nabi for helpful discussions about influence functions, and Drs.~Constantine Frangakis and Scott Zeger for thought-provoking comments at an early presentation of this work.
 The authors appreciate the participants, staff and investigators of the JOBS II study, and the ICPSR data archive.

 \pagenumbering{arabic} {A\arabic{page}}

 { \textbf{APPENDIX}}

 \parttoc